Semaeopus/press-content--redteam/content/Companion Sites.md

-As players delve deeper into Off Grid: Red Team, they'll encounter challenges that require a bit of _"fourth-wall breaking"_—using in-game information on real websites.
+As players dive deeper into _Off Grid: Red Team_, they’ll face challenges that blur the lines between game and reality—encouraging them to break the fourth wall by using in-game clues on real websites.

-These websites were deliberately designed to mimic real businesses, exposing vulnerabilities caused by poor or nonexistent security measures.
-By stepping into the mindset of an attacker, players must uncover these weaknesses to progress ingame, making the experience both engaging and an insightful way to learn about cybersecurity.
+These sites were carefully crafted to resemble real-world businesses, complete with vulnerabilities that stem from weak or non-existent security practices.
+By thinking like an attacker, players must identify and exploit these flaws to advance, making the experience immersive and effective to learn cybersecurity.